Martin Ryle: Personal life

-Another practical skill acquired by Martin in youth that later served him well in his professional career was as a radio 'ham'.
-While still at School (Bradfield College) he built his own transmitter and obtained a Post Office licence to operate it (pp 498–499 of), with the GB-Callsign G3CY.
+In his youth, Ryle became an amateur radio operator.
+While still at school (Bradfield College) he built his own transmitter and obtained a Post Office licence to operate it, with the callsign G3CY.
+As undergraduate he was a leading member of the Oxford University Wireless Society (callsign G3MM).

-In 1936 the family moved to a house in Cambridge which became Martin's home after the war.
-In 1947 he and Rowena Palmer married and they lived in this house for rest of Martin's life.
+In 1936 the family moved to a house in Cambridge which became Ryle's home after the war.
+In 1947 he and Rowena Palmer married, and they lived in this house for rest of his life.
 They had three children, born in 1949, 1951 and 1952.
 Ryle died on 14 October 1984, in Cambridge.
 He was celebrated on a first class stamp issued in 2009 as part of an Eminent Britons set.
-Lady Ryle died in 2013.
+Lady Rowena Ryle died in 2013.

-Ryle was an amateur radio operator, and held the GB-Callsign G3CY.